OlekSt/Fabike/README.md

 ### GOALS

 Target audience:
-- Cyckling enthusiast, semi- & professionals, who value high quality products for sports, who are very knowledgeable about the industry, and want to purchase a high end customizable frame or fully assembled bicyckle for their sports or recreational cyckling.
+- Cycling enthusiast, semi- & professionals, who value high quality products for sports, who are very knowledgeable about the industry, and want to purchase a high end customizable frame or fully assembled bicycle for their sports or recreational cyckling.

 Main goal of this site:
 - Build a full cycle e-shop to present the brand's products to potential buyers, and enable the latter with an easy way to choose a product, get all necessary info about the products on the web or additional info by contacting the website's onwer, quickly and easily purchase one, or save it for buying later.